bonitasoft/bonita-continuous-delivery-doc/md/index.md

 ### Installing a custom BCD Controller

-To use this tool without the BCD Controller Docker image you can directly follow the setup described inside the [Dockerfile](./docker/Dockerfile) in order to setup your own environment
+In order to setup your own environment without the [BCD Controller Docker image](docker.md), you can follow the installation procedure described in its Dockerfile.

+The BCD controller Dockerfile is provided with BCD deliverable in the `ansible_<version>/docker` directory.

 ### Debugging Facts